Doctoral Program

 Dissertation Reading Committee

 Each Ph.D. candidate is required to establish a reading committee for the doctoral dissertation within six months after passing the department's Ph.D.
 Qualifying Examination.
 Thereafter, the student should consult frequently with all members of the committee about the direction and progress of the dissertation research.
-The student’s principal advisor and dissertation reading committee have the responsibility of supervising the research work and insuring that high standards of performance are maintained.
+The student’s principal advisor and dissertation reading committee have the responsibility of supervising the research work and ensuring that high standards of performance are maintained.
 Conversely, it is the student’s responsibility to keep their reading committee members informed about their research progress.
 The signatures on your dissertation represent the final certification of its adequacy.

 A Dissertation Reading Committee consists of the principal dissertation advisor and at least two other readers.
 If the principal advisor is not within the Aero/Astro Department, there should be an Aero/Astro co-advisor.
 It is expected that at least two members of the Aero/Astro faculty will be on the reading committee.
 Although all readers are usually members of the Stanford Academic Council, the Department Chair may approve in special circumstances that must be justifiable, one non-Academic Council reader if the person brings unusual and necessary expertise to the dissertation research, and has no conflict of interest (for example, this person should not be part of the research project or directly associated with the funding authority).
 Generally, this non-Academic Council reader will be a fourth reader, in addition to three Academic Council members.
 It is the student’s and the advisor’s responsibility to justify to the Chair why this non-Academic Council member is proposed as a fourth reader.